Written by Sason Bishope Parry

 One of San Francisco’s most cherished traditions arrives each year with the celebration of Chinese New Year.
 With the large Chinese American community that calls San Francisco and the greater Bay Area home, the Lunar New Year becomes a vibrant citywide celebration that stretches across generations.
 Yet what makes the holiday especially unique is that you don’t have to be Chinese to appreciate it.
 The festivities welcome everyone to experience the beauty, culture, and spirit of the celebration while honoring the traditions of the Chinese community.

-Each Lunar New Year is represented by a different animal in the Chinese zodiac, and 2026 marks the Year of the Horse.
-More specifically, it is the rare and powerful Fire Horse year, a cycle that occurs only once every sixty years.
+Each Lunar New Year is represented by a different animal in the Chinese zodiac, and 2026 marks the year of the horse.
+More specifically, this is the rare and powerful year of the Fire Horse, a cycle that occurs only once every sixty years.
 In Chinese astrology, the Fire Horse symbolizes energy, independence, and transformation.
 It is believed to usher in a fast-paced period filled with bold decisions, adventure, and unexpected opportunities.
 The Fire Horse favors action over hesitation and often signals breakthroughs in careers, travel, and personal growth.

 In San Francisco, the Lunar New Year celebration would hardly feel complete without the San Francisco Symphony’s annual Lunar New Year concert at Davies Hall, one of the city’s most elegant cultural traditions.
-On Saturday afternoon, February 28, the grand venue transformed into a dazzling celebration of culture, music, and artistry.
-Led by the dynamic conductor Mei-Ann Chen, the event blended traditional Asian influences with modern orchestral flair, highlighted by stunning performances.
+On Saturday afternoon, February 28, the grand hall was transformed into a dazzling celebration of culture, music, and art.
+Led by dynamic conductor Mei-Ann Chen, the event blended traditional Asian influences with modern orchestral flair, highlighted by breathtaking performances.

 Adding to the festive energy, many guests arrived dressed in vibrant reds and golds, colors deeply associated with luck, prosperity, and happiness in Chinese culture.
 The result was a dazzling sea of color that filled the hall with warmth and celebration.
 Younger attendees were especially thrilled by one of the most charming details of the afternoon, beautiful ponies, brought in to symbolize the spirit of the Fire Horse year, which quickly became a favorite attraction for families.

-The San Francisco Symphony celebrates Lunar New Year with two major experiences each year.
-The first is the main concert at Davies Hall, open to all ticket holders and beginning at 5 p.m., where guests can enjoy the full decorative spectacle and festivities throughout the venue.
-For those seeking an even more elevated evening, the celebration also includes a VIP reception, and a post-concert banquet dinner held at a separate venue, offering guests a more exclusive cultural dining experience.
+The San Francisco Symphony celebrates the Lunar New Year with two major experiences each year.
+The first is the main concert at Davies Hall, open to all ticket holders, where guests can enjoy all the decorative spectacle and festivities throughout the hall.
+For those seeking an even more elevated evening, the celebration also includes a VIP reception and post-concert banquet dinner hosted at a separate venue, offering guests a more exclusive cultural dining experience.

 The décor throughout Davies Hall was simply stunning.
 Yellow paper lanterns floated high within the venue’s glass atrium, casting a warm glow across the space, while towering arrangements of red and orange gladiolas lined the staircase.
 Dragon imagery and festive displays filled the hall with color and symbolism.
 One of the biggest highlights came when the lion dance troupe made its way through the crowd with a glowing LED-lit dragon head, weaving through the audience, drawing cheers and excitement from guests.